ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 We create two instances of the `C` class, `c1` and `c2`, and print the value of the `dangerous` attribute for each instance.
 Since the dangerous attribute is a class attribute, it has the same value for both `c1` and `c2`.

 Next, we set the value of the `dangerous` attribute for `c1` to **`3`**.
 This creates an instance attribute for `c1` that shadows the class attribute of the same name.
-An instance attribute is a variable that is specific to a particular instance of a class, and it takes precedence over any class attributes of the same name.
+An instance attribute is a variable that is specific to a particular instance of a class, and it takes precedence over any class attribute of the same name.

 We then print the value of the dangerous attribute for `c1` and `c2`.
 The value for `c1` is **`3`**, because it now has an instance attribute of that name, while the value for `c2` is still **`2`**, because it only has the class attribute of that name.